Sometimes the water pump might malfunction and drain your freshwater tank.

 See the Premium Drinking Water Hose by Camco.

-- Machined fittings and strain-relief ends for added durability
+- Quality Construction: Features nickel-plated machined fittings for added durability

 Just like the wye valve and the pressure regulator, a blowout plug, like the one by Camco’s, screws into the city water hookup.